RegardsOss/RegardsOss.github.io/_docs/development/regards/notifier/api/notifier-management-api.md

----
-layout: classic-docs
-title: Notifier management API
----

-{% include toc.md %}

 ## Notification management

-### How to restart notifications that have failed
+### How to retry notifications that have failed

-> TODO
-{: .tip .todo}
+To retry notifications that have failed, you just need to send a new AMQP event with the same `regards.request.id` header.
+This is a retry method, so event if you fix whatever problem the notification could have contained, by modifying its content, it will be taken into account.